LDenninger/human-pose-forecasting/README.md

 Before running any commands it is advised to source our small environment to enable shortcuts for experiment management: `source env.sh`

-## Testing
-We implemented different testing class to test and demonstrate the different components of our project: <br/>
-Test and inspect the data: `python run.py --test_data` <br/>
-Test and inspect the skeleton model against the baseline from MotionMixer: `python run.py --test_sk32` <br/>

 ## Experiment Management
 Initially please run: `source env.sh` <br/>
 Current experiment and run name are stored as environment variables, such that we can easily manipulate and work with a run.